Macca1511/website-tech-test/README.md

 ## Reports

-Reports are generated and can be found in the following folder within the project:
+Reports are generated after each run and can be found in the following folder within the project:

 target/cucumber-report.html